Mayfield Baptist Chapel: Administration and services

 On 22 September 1875, with the name Baptist Chapel, the chapel was registered for worship in accordance with the Places of Worship Registration Act 1855.
 Six days later it was also registered for the solemnisation of marriages in accordance with the Marriage Act 1836.

-Services are held on Sunday mornings and evenings, and there is a weekly prayer meeting on Tuesday evenings.
-The chapel has no pastor, so ministers visit from other chapels and lead services.
-A Selection of Hymns for Public Worship, a Gospel Standard Strict Baptist hymnbook compiled by William Gadsby, is used at some services.
-A Eucharistic service is held once a month.
+Services are held on Sunday mornings at 11AM and evenings at 6PM; there is a weekly prayer meeting on Tuesday evenings at 7.15PM.
+The Church has had no pastor since 2010 when the latest Pastor - Philip Kinderman - passed away.
+Nowadays, there are two elders who preach on rotation, and occasionally itinerate ministers visit and lead services.
+TraditionallyA Selection of Hymns for Public Worship, a Gospel Standard Strict Baptist hymnbook compiled by William Gadsby, was used in all services, however these days Christian Hymns (First/1977 Edition) is used primarily, with the Gadsby's hymnbook being used occasionally.
+The Lord's Table service is held once a month, at the end of the first morning service of each month.
+The Church continues to affirm its Strict Baptist roots by practicing closed communion, whereby those who wish to take part must be Baptised believers.
+The Church website indicated that those wishing to take communion should speak to a 'deacon' first.
+This differs from the practice of other Strict & Particular Baptist Churches (particularly those still affiliated to the Gospel Standard) since only members of the Church, or members of a fellow Gospel Standard Church, may partake in the Lord's Table.

 1851 census return

 The return was supplied by Nicholas Stone, describing himself as "owner", and is described as "Independent Chapel": "a house converted into a Chapel about the year 1801 and enlarged in the year 1835".
 All sittings were free (not subject to pew rents), and services were held once a month on Sunday mornings and afternoons and, separately, once a month on Sunday evenings.
 Estimated attendances for the morning and afternoon services were "between 300 and 400"; for the evening services, "between 80 and 150".